Hwang Jung-min

 Hwang Jung-min (born September 1, 1970) is a South Korean actor.
-He established himself as a leading man in the romantic drama You Are My Sunshine (2005).
-One of the highest-grossing actors in South Korea, Hwang has starred in several box office hits such as The Unjust (2010), Dancing Queen (2012), New World (2013), Ode to My Father (2014), Veteran (2015), The Himalayas (2015), A Violent Prosecutor (2016), The Wailing (2016), The Spy Gone North (2018), Deliver Us from Evil (2020), and 12.12: The Day (2023).
+One of the highest-grossing actors in South Korea, Hwang is the second actor to join the "100 Million Viewer Club" in Chungmuro.
+He began his career in musical theatre and first established himself as a leading man in the romantic drama You Are My Sunshine (2005).

+Hwang has starred in numerous box office hits such as The Unjust (2010), Dancing Queen (2012), New World (2013), Ode to My Father (2014), Veteran (2015), The Himalayas (2015), A Violent Prosecutor (2016), The Wailing (2016), The Spy Gone North (2018), Deliver Us from Evil (2020), and 12.12: The Day (2023).
 His role in the latter earned him Best Actor at the 60th Baeksang Arts Awards.

-Hwang is the second actor in South Korea to be part of the "100 Million Viewer Club" in Chungmuro.

 Career

 1995–2004: Beginnings and transition to films

 Hwang Jung-min began his career in musical theatre, making his acting debut in Line 1 in 1995.
 He then starred in various musicals and plays in Daehangno such as Jesus Christ Superstar and Cats.

 Despite a career on stage, Hwang had difficulty transitioning to film.
 He went through a long struggle for recognition, with people saying he "didn't have the right face for film."
 He even considered giving up his dream, but stuck to his conviction about walking the path of acting.
 Hwang said, "After becoming interested about the stage and how it feels to be that person on stage, I've never thought of anything else.
 That I never swayed -- that is one thing I can say with confidence."

 His big break came when he was cast in Waikiki Brothers, a 2001 film that was a sleeper hit in Korea.
 In his role as a hopeless drummer, Hwang left a strong impression and earned favorable reviews, with director Yim Soon-rye calling him "an uncut gemstone".
 Hwang went on to have prominent roles in Road Movie, A Good Lawyer's Wife, Heaven's Soldiers and A Bittersweet Life.